 Note.
 A free Basic account should be enough to join as a participant in the multi-hour Zoom meetings we will host for the conference.
 However, if a Basic user were hosting a Zoom meeting, the meeting would be limited to 40 minutes in duration (see information here).
 So if you intend to use Zoom beyond the conference and your university does not hold a site license, you might want to consider getting the Zoom Pro plan ($14.99/month).

 Technical rehearsal pre-meeting (1 day in advance – Optional)

-We will send an invitation to a Zoom pre-meeting on Thursday April 2, from 8-10pm EDT on a drop-in basis.
+We will send an invitation to a Zoom pre-meeting on Friday April 3, from 4:00-5:00pm EDT on a drop-in basis.
+(Please note change of time!)
 During this informal technical rehearsal, which you may join or leave at any time, you may ask questions about how to use Zoom, and can try out key features such as: